19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [S 752/2015 wef 01/01/2016]

-1A\.
+1A.
 Subject to paragraphs 1E to 7, with effect from 1 January 2016, the contributions payable by the employer (at graduated rates) and the amount recoverable from the employee’s wages (at graduated rates), during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows:

-1A.—(a) where the employee is 55 years of age and below:
+(a) where the employee is 55 years of age and below:

-First column

-Second column

-Third column

-Total amount of the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month

-Exceeding $50 but not exceeding $500

-An amount equal to 4% of the Total Wages.

-NIL

-Exceeding $500 but not exceeding $750

-An amount equal to the sum of —

-(a)

-4% of the Total Wages; and

-An amount equal to 0.15 of the difference between the Total Wages and $500.

-(b)

-0.15 of the difference between the Total Wages and $500.

-Exceeding $750

-An amount equal to the sum of —

-(a)

-9% of the employee’s ordinary wages for the month subject to a maximum of $540; and

-An amount equal to the sum of —

-(a)

-5% of the employee’s ordinary wages for the month subject to a maximum of $300; and

-(b)

-9% of the Relevant Additional Wages.

-(b)

-5% of the Relevant Additional Wages.

-(b)

-where the employee is above 55 but not more than 60 years of age:

 First column